Freddie Prinze Jr.

 Freddie James Prinze Jr. (born March 8, 1976) is an American actor.
 He has starred in films such as I Know What You Did Last Summer (1997) and its sequels I Still Know What You Did Last Summer (1998) and I Know What You Did Last Summer (2025), She's All That (1999), Down to You, Boys and Girls (both 2000), Summer Catch (2001), Scooby-Doo (2002), and Scooby-Doo 2: Monsters Unleashed (2004).
 Alongside recurring roles on Boston Legal (2004) and 24 (2010), Prinze starred on the self-titled ABC sitcom Freddie (2005–2006)—which he co-created and executive produced—and voiced Kanan Jarrus in the Disney XD series Star Wars Rebels (2014–2018) and the film Star Wars: The Rise of Skywalker (2019).
+Prinze also worked for WWE as a writer from 2007–2009 and then as a producer from 2010–2012.
 He is the only child of actor and comedian Freddie Prinze.

 Early life

 Freddie James Prinze Jr. was born in Los Angeles on March 8, 1976, the only child of Katherine Elaine Prinze (née Cochran) and actor and stand-up comedian Freddie Prinze.

 On January 29, 1977, Freddie Prinze died of a self-inflicted gunshot wound, after which Prinze Jr. relocated with his mother to Albuquerque, New Mexico.
 Prinze was raised Catholic.
 His paternal grandmother was from Puerto Rico and he is fluent in Spanish.
 Prinze had enjoyed acting in school productions as a child and participated in Albuquerque Children's Theatre, though he originally planned to become a civil engineer before getting roles on Family Matters and The Watcher.
 Soon after that, he saw Neil Patrick Harris at his high school getting kids excited about acting, and decided to become an actor.
 After graduating from La Cueva High School in 1994, Prinze moved to Los Angeles to audition for television roles.